 - 1. Host DEI focused Townhalls to promote discussions on needs that are not being met and discuss relevant issues concerning DEI. - 2.
-The Board can conduct outreach to external diverse and underrepresented community organization that will be more informed on the needs of their focused target audiences. - 3.
+The Board can conduct outreach to external diverse and underrepresented community organization that will be more informed on the needs of their focused target audiences.
+The Board can collaborate with these organizations for potential joint events. - 3.
 The Board can work with the Department of Consumer Affairs to launch a new social media campaign.
 Potential topics could be "Women in Barbering" and "Stop Asian Hate" related to nail salons or manicuring.
 This could elicit negative feedback from the public as they may view it as the Board favoring certain groups or not focusing on matters relevant to the Board's jurisdiction.